-Crow Wing County’s Vegetable of 2020 is CARROT!
+Crow Wing County Vegetable of the year – CARROT!

 The most recent Crow Wing County Community Health Survey found that 2 out of 3 adults in Crow Wing County (65.7%) are not eating the recommended 5 or more fruits and vegetables a day.
 Crow Wing Energized is launching the One Vegetable One Community initiative to encourage healthy eating.